Ano-ly/Stylemate/README.md

 ## Usage
 - Make sure your SQL server is up and running
-- Run the _setup_mysql.sql_ file in your sql server
+- Run the _setup_mysql.sql_ file in your sql server if you're using the app for the first time
    ```
    sudo cat setup_mysql.sql | mysql -uroot -p
    ```